apache/spark/docs/building-with-maven.md

 The assembly jar produced by `mvn package` will, by default, include all of Spark's dependencies, including Hadoop and some of its ecosystem projects.
 On YARN deployments, this causes multiple versions of these to appear on executor classpaths: the version packaged in the Spark assembly and the version on each node, included with yarn.application.classpath.
 The `hadoop-provided` profile builds the assembly without including Hadoop-ecosystem projects, like ZooKeeper and Hadoop itself.

-# Building under http proxy environment
+# Building under http-proxy environment

 Sometimes,spark is built in http-proxy environment.
 We recommend the following settings: